MajorZiploc/tooling_notes/art/blender/notes.md

 applies a uniform value to whole mesh (minus mask) by the Filter Type drag right = Filter action drag left = invert Filter action

+select/toggle_to diff mesh/object while in sculpt_mode
+alt-q -- hover over what you want to select

+workflow:
+setup for sculpting high_vert_count_model join all objects you plan to sculpt on into 1 in sculpt_mode almost_top_menu: Remesh -> Remesh
+    will get rid of internal/overlapping mesh parts gives new verts to work with
+  Dyntopo:
+    Resolution to around 37-42
+    Dyntopo means when you sculpt you are creating new verts
+  optional: turn on mirroring in brush converting high_vert_count_model to low_vert_count_model object_mode snapping tool
+  Face Nearest
+make plane mesh
+  right_side_menu: Object -> Viewport Display -> In Front (checked)

 ### UVs